 Dr. Caffery joined the Center in Summer of 2018.
 He has worked as the English Department Chair at the Episcopal School of Acadiana and also as a Visiting Professor in the Department of Folklore and Ethnomusicology at Indiana University.
 In 2013-2014, he spent a year as a Kluge Alan Lomax Fellow at the Library of Congress.
 He is the author of the book Traditional Music in Coastal Louisiana, a study of some of the area's earliest field recordings, and In the Creole Twilight, a collection of poetry, both on LSU Press.
 His work with vernacular music in the area has earned him Grammy nominations as both a musician and a producer.
 He also worked in the corporate world as a brand strategist and user experience researcher.
 He holds a Ph.D. in English and Folklore from the University of Louisiana.
-Learn more about Josh here.
+Read more about some of Caffery's recent work here.

 John Sharp, Assistant Director for Research